Prayers for Childbirth: Christ as Companion

-The prayer that got me through the toughest part of my labor with my first baby was – quite unexpectedly – part of the prayer of the breastplate of St. Patrick.
+The prayer that got me through the toughest part of my labor with my first baby was—quite unexpectedly—part of the prayer of the breastplate of St. Patrick.

-Second, it was a prayer that I was familiar with but never felt any particular affinity for.
+This was a prayer that I was familiar with but never felt any particular affinity for.
 Yes, it was a lovely prayer; yes, it came from my Irish heritage.

-But I was blown away by how perfectly it spoke to me in that moment of helplessness, of needing to know I was being held by something – by Someone – stronger than myself.
+But I was blown away by how perfectly it spoke to me in that moment of helplessness, of needing to know I was being held by something—by Someone—stronger than myself.

-I discovered a beautiful video that the Jesuits created with the complete prayer of St. Patrick’s Breastplate, but below are the words that I made my husband read and reread to me during my labor.
+Here are the words that I made my husband read and reread to me during my labor.

 The surroundness of Christ has perhaps never been as real or as strong as it was for me in that moment.

 Christ be with me, Christ within me,

 Christ behind me, Christ before me,